-The Student MicroGrant program awards up to $1,500 in support of interdisciplinary student projects which incorporate the arts as a central theme or component.
-These projects must have at least one participating student collaborator enrolled in one of the supporting ArtsEngine schools or colleges.
+Student MicroGrants award up to $1,500 in support of interdisciplinary student projects which incorporate the arts as a central theme or component.
+Main grant applicant must be enrolled in one of ArtsEngine’s schools/colleges (College of Engineering, A. Alfred Taubman College of Architecture + Urban Planning, Penny W. Stamps School of Art & Design, School of Music, Theatre & Dance, and School of Information).
 Preference will be given to projects that engage at least two collaborators from at least two different schools and colleges.
 MicroGrants are available to graduate and undergraduate applicants.

 - Main grant applicant must belong to one of ArtsEngine’s sponsoring colleges (see above), but collaborators can be from any U-M unit.